 - Color – again, pick from the dropdown of available options or type in a new color of your choice.

-- Unit Cost – this field can be changed to reflect sale costing when purchasing the item from your vendor.
+- Unit Cost – you can change this field to reflect sale costing when purchasing the item from your vendor.
 The sales price is not modifiable without creating a Change Order.

 - Unit – the unit of measure can be modified by choosing from the available list or manually entering a new UoM.